 - Audio formats: Dolby Atmos, 7.1 surround sound, 2ch stereo, HDMI passthrough up to 5.1

 - Output resolution supported: 2160p, 1080p, and 720p up to 60 fps

-- System Requirements: High-definition television with available high speed HDMI input, high speed internet connection via Wi-Fi or inbox Ethernet accessory, power outlet, (compatible TV/sound/cable equipment for control by infrared or voice).
-High Speed HDMI cable and 4K TV with high speed HDMI connector required for 4K viewing and more reliable device control.
+- System Requirements: High-definition television with available high-speed HDMI input, high-speed internet connection via Wi-Fi or inbox Ethernet accessory, a power outlet, (compatible TV/sound/cable equipment for control by infrared or voice).
+A high-speed HDMI cable and 4K TV with high-speed HDMI connector required for 4K viewing and more reliable device control.